xngln/photo-server/README.md

 You can also visit `https://protected-bastion-36826.herokuapp.com/` to use the GraphQL playground.
 Since the project is on the free tier of Heroku, the first request may take up to 30 seconds to complete.

 ## Shop
 To checkout out the shop, go to [photo.davidxliu.com](https://www.photo.davidxliu.com).
 The code can be viewed [here](https://github.com/xngln/photo-store-client).
 This is the homepage of the portfolio.
-In the header, select shop.
+In the header, select *shop*.
 This will display all the images which are currently available to purchase for download.
 Clicking the prompt to buy an image will ask the server to start a new Stripe checkout session and redirect you to the checkout page.
 Sadly, there is a "cart" feature hasn't been implemented yet, so one can only buy a single image at a time.
 The shop is still in test mode, so you can try